BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher_roadmap.md

 > To see the list of implemented changes, please click [here](/src/changeslog.html).

 # 2026
+---
 ## 2026 Q2

-## Details Page (✅ Implemented)
+## Details Page
+✅ Implemented

-**Applies to: task**
+**Applies to: PDM Task**

 - Added a tab to the details page of the task outlining successful files.
 See details [here](/src/pdmpublisher_task_details.html).

 ## Multi-Body Support
+✅ Implemented

-**Applies to: SOLIDWORKS add-in / task**
+**Applies to: SOLIDWORKS add-in / PDM Task**

-Planned support for exporting and processing multi-body parts, including sheet metal flat patterns.
+- Planned support for exporting and processing multi-body parts, excluding sheet metal flat patterns.

-This enhancement is intended to improve workflows where a single SOLIDWORKS part contains multiple sheet metal bodies that need to be exported as DXF flat patterns or other manufacturing outputs.

-Planned areas of focus include:

-- Detecting multiple sheet metal bodies in the same part
-- Exporting individual flat patterns per body
-- Supporting clearer output naming for each exported body
-- Improving compatibility with sheet metal export settings
-- Reducing manual preparation before batch export

 Target: End of Q2 2026
+---
 ## 2026 Q3

 ## Presets / Profiles